- Explore Options

 - Low cost

 Every year we conduct surveys to find out what we are doing well and what we can do better.
 Residents are sent individual surveys regarding residence hall housing, apartment housing, dining services, facilities and IT.
-Read our latest survey results in the The Results Are In brochure.
+Housing participated in the 2012-13 ACUHO-I/EBI Resident Assessment.

 Ongoing Living Space Upgrades